hsorby/vue3-sphinx-xml/README.md

 ### Module math

-To render any math in the page vue-sphinx-xml uses Katex.
+To render any math in the page vue3-sphinx-xml uses Katex.
 Katex is not automatically loaded because it is a large package.
 To render math with Katex you need to install the following packages: